 You need to consider the style and tone of your internal communications.
 Is it consistent with your external tone of voice and brand identity?
 Your e-Commerce culture is stronger when there’s a consistent approach to how you interact with people, both internally and externally.

 With physical premises, think about the visual symbols that’ll help bring your values and culture to life.
 These might be as basic as logos around the building.
 But they can also be more clever like Amazon’s famous empty chair for the customer. (see our customer feedback article for more on this).

 If your product is complex, or needs demonstrations, make it easy for your team to access samples.
 It helps to physically have the product in front of you if you’re talking about it with a customer.

 Standards and policies

-Your e-Commerce culture also comes across in the standards and policies that drive your business.
+Your e-Commerce culture also comes across in the standards and policies which drive your business.

 Systems and resources

-Finally, you need to consider the systems and resources that support your day-to-day e-Commerce business.
+Finally, you need to consider the systems and resources which support your day-to-day e-Commerce business.

 They’re the engine of your e-Commerce.